ethereum/pm/All Core Devs Meetings/Meeting 123.md

 * Okay.
 Hey, this is Justin Florentine from Besu team.
 We are currently in testing on that. that's one of the things that's going on for our onsite folks.
 I believe we've had, success, interacting with Geth and Besu basically as far as tech is concerned.

 **Tim Beiko**
 * So sorry.
-So Teko, who has interrupt with Geth and Besu basically that's yeah.
+So Teku, who has interoperated with Geth and Besu, basically that's yeah.

 **Justin Florentine**
 * That's yes.
 That's a better way to phrase that.
 Thanks..